City of Chicago faces lawsuit over controversial meetings between Mayor Lightfoot, city council members: BGA

 "We do not agree with the claims in this lawsuit and maintain that the informational conference calls were not subject to the Open Meetings Act.
 We will defend our position accordingly."

-You can read more about these story by the watchdog group the BGA website.
+You can read more about this story by the watchdog group at the BGA website.

 City of Chicago faces lawsuit over controversial meetings between Mayor Lightfoot, city council members: BGA